HANNACHI-Seif/gpt_chat/README.md

     /q or quit to exit
     /s or save to save current chat to a text file
     /r or restart to restart the conversation
-    /c or clear to clear the console/h or help to display commands
+    /c or clear to clear the console
+    /h or help to display commands

     You:|
 ```